 On this page, you will find information on travel advisory and guidance, what to do when you return to Stanford from travel, and links to frequently asked questions about business travel, cancellations and reimbursements.

-- Stanford is currently in Travel Phase 1.
+- Stanford is currently in Travel Phase 2.
 Non-essential travel is suspended through January 4, 2021.
 Please note that the University’s travel restart procedures are separate from the campus reopening process.
-Find the university’s updated travel policy here.
+Find the university’s updated travel policy here and more information on the travel restart phases here.

 - To request an exception for travel, use the form found here.
 No exceptions will be made for undergraduate students.
 (NOTE: H&S Faculty, staff, students and postdoctoral scholars should use this form.)